 In 1917, a musical prodigy called Zabelle Panosian recorded a song that captured the heartbreak of a generation of Armenian Americans in the aftermath of the Armenian Genocide.
 She toured the world, selling thousands of records.
 And then, she was almost completely forgotten.
-This is her story.

-This episode was produced by Alex Atack with editorial support from Dana Ballout, Tamara Rasamny, Nadeen Shaker, Zeina Dowidar, and Hebah Fisher.
+This episode was produced by Alex Atack with editorial support from Dana Ballout, Tamara Rasamny, Nadeen Shaker, Zeina Dowidar and Hebah Fisher.
 Sound design by Alex Atack and Mohamed Khreizat, and fact-checking by Zeina Dowidar.
 Kerning Cultures is a Kerning Cultures Network production.